xuawai/TSFrame-time-series-forecasting/README.md

 ## Usage

-Refr to [Config.py](Config.py) for the docs on how to change the default parameters for your own time series forecasting task.
+Refer to [Config.py](Config.py) for the docs on how to change the default parameters for your own time series forecasting task.

 ## Examples